-Kore Potash plc (ASX:KP2) is an advanced stage mineral exploration and development company that is incorporated in the United Kingdom and is in the process of an AIM listing.
+Kore Potash (LSE:KP2) plc is an advanced stage mineral exploration and development company that is incorporated in the United Kingdom and is listed on 3 Stock Exchanges as follows; London(LSE) on the AIM platform, Australian (ASX) and Johannesburg (JSE).
 The primary asset of KP2 is the 97%-owned Sintoukola Potash SA (SPSA) in the Republic of Congo.
 SPSA has 100% ownership of the Kola Mining Lease within which the Company’s lead project, the Kola Sylvinite Deposit (Measured and Indicated Potash Mineral Resource of 508 million tonnes grading 35.4% KCl) is located.
 SPSA also has 100% ownership of the Dougou Mining Lease within which the Dougou Carnallitite Deposit (Measured and Indicated Potash Mineral Resource of 1.1 billion tonnes grading 20.6% KCl) and the Dougou Extension Sylvinite Prospect are situated.

 The Definitive Feasibility Study (DFS) to build and commission a new Potash mine is in the design phase nearing completion.
 The focus of the study is on construction cost and the execution schedule.
 Rothschild & Co (London) have been appointed as the Advisors for financing the debt to build and commission the plant and associated infrastructure of the Sintoukola Permit.

 The Kore Potash logo depicts our purpose; the production of potash.
 K2O is the formula for potassium oxide.
 “Kore” (phonetically) is representative of the core of rock extracted by the core drilling process that is an essential part of our exploration and resource work.
 In Greek mythology, Kore is the daughter of Zeus and the personification of vegetation, associated with spring as well as the fertility of vegetation.